RikuDaDev/PMplans/README.md

 **__Paid Plan__**

-This is the uwu paid plan for @Riku </> pm services
+This is the uwu paid plan for my services as a PM ^^

 ✿ Must have invite counting bot